fdc1010/gameoflife-nodejs/README.md

 
 
 </pre>
-Note: after printing grid then clear console or overwrite current display with new state / new grid Below is the final output if all generations are successful
+Note: after printing grid then clear console or overwrite current display with new state / new grid <br />
+Below is the final output if all generations are successful
 <pre>
 Output: